catedrasaes-umu/racoop_quick_clustering/README.md

 # Abstract

-- This guide is intended to easy install a physical (or virtual) cluster running Nagios, Hadoop and HBase, all automated by Ansible.
+- This guide is intended to easy install a physical (or virtual) cluster running Nagios, Hadoop and HBase, everything automated by using Ansible.
 - The scenario (depicted in the figure below) will be composed of:
    - 1 master node with 1 public interface and 1 private interface.
-   - 1 or more slave nodes, each one with a private Ethernet interface connected to the master.
+   - 1 or more slave nodes, each one with a private Ethernet interface connected to the master node.

 <img src="cluster_diag.png"